richard-lane/k3pi_signal_cuts/README.md

 At this point you will know how to do some signal cuts on a sample of data.
-When it comes to the actual analysis it will be impractical to download all the data (it may be practicable to download all the MC but it might not be), so I'll need to decide what to do about that TODO
+When it comes to the actual analysis it will be impractical to download all the data (it may be practicable to download all the MC but it might not be), so I'll need to decide what to do about that My current thinking is - don't need to train these cuts on the whole data sample obviously, and it shouldn't matter anyway since the data here I'm using is outside of the mass window used for the mass fit.
+So i can just train the classifier on a small-ish subset of the data, perhaps retraining again for each year and then apply that to the whole data sample (inside the allowed mass window that we're considering for the mass fit) when it comes to doing the analysis.

 Input